-Enrolled dependents residing outside the primary service area may receive in-network benefits by using a travel network provider as described in section 5.1.3.
-If a travel network provider is not available, plan benefits will be extended to such dependents as if the care were rendered by in-network providers, subject to the following limitations:
+If an out-of-area network provider is not available, plan benefits will be extended to such dependents as if the care were rendered by in-network providers, subject to the following limitations:

 - a.
 All non-emergency hospital confinements must be prior authorized - b.
-Services will be paid at the in-network benefit level if provided within a 30-mile radius of the dependent's residence or at the closest appropriate facility - c.
-Services will be paid at the out-of-network benefit level if such services are provided outside the 30-mile radius of the dependent's residence d.
 Out-of-area and out-of-network providers may bill members for charges in excess of the maximum plan allowance